Head of School

 Dennis Escobedo, Administrative Assistant, has enjoyed working at Sequoyah since 2000.
 He has been the coach of the girls’ basketball team for four years.

-Betty Chavez is the K-8 school secretary and unofficial school nurse at Sequoyah for the last 20 years.
+Betty Chavez is the K-8 school office manager and unofficial school nurse at Sequoyah for the last 20 years.
 She truly enjoys her work, especially because she gets to interact every day with students, parents and staff.

 A New Yorker at heart, Patricia Han moved to the Los Angeles area with her husband, Rob, and their young children in 2007, where she adjusted to year-round sunshine.
 She has worked in several independent schools in the NYC area as a teacher and a school counselor.
 Her last position was as Counseling Psychologist in Brooklyn where she provided counseling and crisis management to middle school students diagnosed with language-based learning disabilities.
 Patricia received her BA from Smith College in Education and Child Study, and Italian Language and Literature and earned her MEd in Counseling Psychology at Teacher’s College, Columbia University.
 She is inspired by the dedication and passion of Sequoyah’s teachers and is grateful for the supportive and loving friends they have become during her years in the Sequoyah community.